primaTime/api-doc/rest/registration.md

 The account data is sent in the body of a request which contains information about the [account](../resources/core/account.md) and the [user](../resources/core/user.md), who is the owner of the account.
-The sign up object can contain a list of users (optional) who will be registered under one account.

 #### Syntax